cassiebreviu/onnx-csharp-serverless/blog.md

 ### Prerquesites

 - [AML Azure Resource]() with a Notebook VM instance created
-  - If you prefer to create the model locally I recommend downloading [Anaconda]()
+  - If you prefer to create the model locally I recommend downloading [Anaconda]().
+However, this tutorial is written as if you are using AML.
 - [VS Code]() with [Azure Functions extension]()
 - [.NET core 3.1](https://dotnet.microsoft.com/download)